splunk/public-o11y-docs/apm/apm-use-cases/troubleshoot-tag-spotlight.rst

 .. _troubleshoot-tag-spotlight:

 ******************************************************************
-Find the root cause of an error using Tag Spotlight
+Use case: Find the root cause of an error using Tag Spotlight
 ******************************************************************

 .. meta::